 Making curry turned out to be more challenging than pad thai.
 My heat was on a little too high, so it cooked off too much of the liquid.
 Again, I cut the amount of spices I put into mine.
 I put half of the wimpy amount of curry paste and only a tiny sliver of the chili (minus the seeds), and it was still too hot for me.
 Despite my lips literally turning red and tingly and my mouth being on fire, the food tasted incredible.
 All of the fresh ingredients made such a difference.

 I had signed up for the half day course, but wished I’d done the full day instead.
 The full day class got to see the rice paddy, make fresh coconut milk, and a dessert of their choice.
-I would definitely recommend a cooking class for anyone visiting Thailand.
+I would definitely recommend a cooking class in Chiang Mai for anyone visiting Thailand.
 I had a great experience with Thai Secret Cooking School and would highly recommend them.